-• There is no appeal available to an elected planning group member removed by a 2/3 vote of their recognized community planning group.
+• There is no appeal available to an elected planning group member removed by a 2/3 vote of the voting members of their recognized community planning group.

-- The planning group member's seat shall be immediately declared vacant and subject to provisions of Article IV. - The removal of a planning group member by a 2/3 vote of their recognized community planning group will not prohibit the member from running for a planning group seat in future scheduled elections.
+• The planning group member's seat shall be immediately declared vacant and subject to provisions of Article IV.

+• The removal of a planning group member by a 2/3 vote of the voting members of their recognized community planning group will not prohibit the member from running for a planning group seat in future scheduled elections.